micro-garden/colorshuffle-plugin/help/colorshuffle.md

 ## Limitations

-- **Not exactly "whenever you open a file"**
-  The color scheme is set when a buffer pane is opened.
-This may happen in various situations, for example when splitting panes or switching tabs, so it is not strictly tied to file opening.

-- **Recognized color schemes**
+This plugin supports both built-in color schemes and user-defined `.micro` files in `~/.config/micro/colorschemes/`.
-  Only `.micro` files inside the `~/.config/micro/colorschemes/` directory are detected.
-Built-in color schemes are included manually and may differ from what your micro installation actually supports.
+The list of built-in schemes is hardcoded and may not match exactly what your micro installation provides.
+Color schemes added dynamically by other plugins are **not detected**.